noarche/rss/README.md

     Added entry cap default of 1000 items per page.
 Change line 85 to set the number if you want higher or lower.

-    Added 'combined feed page' that shows at the top of RSS feeds page.
-By default the contents are limited to the last 100 post mixed from all feeds with a maximum of 3 post per feed.
-The maximum is so a spammy feed wont take over this page & is adjusted on line 87 of rss.py

 ## 🌐 Config Settings & DARK THEME